Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Transverse K ahler Holonomy

-\begin{proof} First we note, using the equivalence between transverse CY structures and CY orbifolds Proposition \ref{folLiegrpd}, that we can work on irreducible Calabi-Yau orbifolds $X$.
+\begin{proof} First we note that since transverse CY structures are null Sasakian, they are always quasiregular (\cite{BG05}, pg 246).
+So transverse CY structures are described by CY orbifolds.
+Moreover, since we consider irreducible Calabi-Yau orbifolds $X$, the transverse holonomy group is precisely $SU(n)$.
 Now since $n>2$, as noted on page 125 of \cite{Joy07}, the induced action of the holonomy group $SU(n)$ on $\grL^{p,0}(X)$ fixes no complex $(p,0)$ form for $0<p<n$, and this implies that the Hodge numbers $h^{p,0}$ vanish in this range.
 The first statement is then an immediate corollary of Theorem \ref{no02thm}.

 The second statement is an orbifold version of a result of Tian \cite{Tia86} which we now describe.
 So we let $X$ be a compact K\"ahler orbifold and $\Gamma(X, \Omega^{p, q}(\Theta_X))$ be the set of global $(p, q)$-forms with coefficients in the sheaf of germs of holomorphic vector fields $\Theta_X$ or more generally for the sheaf of germs of any holomorphic tensor field.
 For the description of tensor fields on orbifolds we refer to \cite{BGK05} as well as Section 4.4.2 of \cite{BG05}.
 Generally, the canonical sheaf and the canonical orbisheaf are not equivalent; however, since transverse Calabi-Yau structures are null Sasakian structures, there are no branch divisors and Tian's proof is straightforward to generalize.
 From the GHS Theorem \ref{Kurspace} we need to prove the existence of a one parameter family of solutions $\omega(t) \in \Gamma(X, \Omega^{0, 1}(TX))$ with